About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 Figure 1.
 Inserting the catheter through the femoral artery into the ophthalmic artery

 Tiny drops (about ⅕ of a teaspoon) of chemotherapy will be placed into the catheter and will go into the eye(s) that needs to be treated.
-Depending on the size and features of your child’s retinoblastoma, they may get 1 to 3 of the following chemotherapy medications:
+Based on the size and features of your child’s retinoblastoma, they may get 1 to 3 of these chemotherapy medicines:

 • Melphalan (Alkeran®, Evomela®)